Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 Second, when a player is creating a Remade, they should consider whether their starting equipment is part of their remaking and, if not, players should make sure that the remaking is not so disabling that their Remade character cannot carry weapons or wear armour.

 Third, although adding to a remaking in New Crobuzon is both difficult, expsenive and taboo amongst Remade, it is possible.
 With the right connections - either established through a hard Knowledge (City) check or decided narratively by the GM - a Remade character can augment themselves.
-Players may wish to permantly meld a piece of equipment to their character (ignoring encumberance), and/or use the rules for cybernetic implants described on p.177 of the *Genesys Core Rulebook* (their flavour adapted to the setting).
+Players may wish to permantly meld a piece of equipment to their character (ignoring encumberance), and/or use the rules for cybernetic implants described on p.177 of the *Genesys Core Rulebook* (the implants' flavour adapted to the setting).

 ---